-An Employers Liability insurance policy is similar to Public liability insurance in that it will cover you for claims of personal injury, illness, and property damage from employees for losses caused through their work for you.
+An Employers’ Liability insurance policy is similar to Public liability insurance in that it will cover you for claims of personal injury, illness, and property damage from employees for losses caused through their work for you.

 Most commonly, this will be for slips, trips, and falls.
 Following an accident, an employee may be entitled to compensation from your business for any injuries or losses.
-In which case, your insurer would cover legal costs of defence and compensation pay-outs, should their claim be successful.
+In this case, your insurer would cover legal costs of defence and compensation pay-outs, should their claim be successful.

 The cost of compensation claims can be high, and not all businesses can afford them.
-For this reason, Employers Liability insurance is compulsory for most businesses to ensure that employees will receive the compensation owed to them in the event of an accident.
+For this reason, Employers’ Liability insurance is compulsory for most businesses to ensure that employees will receive the compensation owed to them in the event of an accident.

 EL will also cover you for claims of work-related illness.
-For example, an employee develops carpal tunnel syndrome or ear damage after years working on construction sites.
+For example, an employee develops carpal tunnel syndrome or ear damage after years of working on construction sites.
 Similarly, adverse effects of asbestos might result in a claim further down the road.